thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 ![](https://students-gschool-production.s3.amazonaws.com/uploads/asset/file/206/Screen_Shot_2016-06-21_at_3.49.35_AM.png)

-Notice how long it took to insert these rows.

-A `SELECT` SQL command retrieves rows from a table.
 To select all the rows and columns from the `movies` table, run the following command.

 ```sql
 SELECT * FROM movies;